bobig6/Chat-server/README.md

 # Chat-server-in-C

-Server and client based aplication, written in C, for receiving and sending messages
+Server and client based aplication, written in C. It includes creatinng and joining chatrooms and direct messages.

 Boyan Ivanov 11v class №7